-As a member of the Andean Community, a South American trading block that includes Bolivia, Peru and Colombia as its primary members, Ecuador has very strict laws concerning the importation of used and salvage vehicles from non-member nations, including those originating in the United States.
-As a result, someone seeking to import a U.S. used or salvage vehicle into Ecuador is likely to encounter much resistance or may find that they’re not able to at all.
+As a member of the Andean Community, a South American trading block that includes Bolivia, Peru (auto salvage), and Colombia as its primary members, Ecuador has very strict laws concerning the importation of used and salvage vehicles from non-member nations, including those originating in the United States.
+As a result, someone seeking to import the U.S. used or salvage vehicle into Ecuador is likely to encounter much resistance or may find that they’re not able to at all.

 Exemptions to Ecuador’s Ban on the Importation of Used Vehicles

-As mentioned, Ecuador currently has a ban in place upon the importation of used vehicles from countries that are not a part of the Andean Community.
+As mentioned, Ecuador currently has a ban in place on the importation of used vehicles from countries that are not a part of the Andean Community.
 However, there are exemptions to this ban, which you may or may not be able to avail yourself of depending upon your situation.